 “You can’t talk your loved one into getting sober,” advises Robin Barnett EdD LCSW, author of Addict in the House: A No-Nonsense Family Guide Through Addiction and Recovery.
 “But you can start building a healthier relationship, whether she accepts it or not.”

 Barnett says that communicating your concerns with someone who has a substance use disorder may be difficult and should be approached with caution.
 Placing blame, pleading, demanding, threatening, judging, or berating tend to carve deeper divides between people, even though those kinds of statements are rooted in hope (of recovery) as much as they are driven by logic, anger, and shame.

 Because they focus on the behavior rather than the addiction, statements such as, “Can’t you see what you’re doing to yourself?” won’t necessarily work on a person with a drug dependency.
 That kind of argument focuses on the symptoms, not the disease.

 As for the best time to talk, don’t wait too long.
 If your loved one isn’t under the influence or potentially violent, it might be time to discuss the problem.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 How to Deal with a Family Member on Drugs

 To better inform yourself and your loved ones, the website of the American Society of Addiction Medicine contains information about addiction specialists.
 If you’re looking into rehab centers, the National Institute on Drug Abuse has resources and answers to frequently asked questions on its website

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has tips for addiction specialists on how to boost motivation for people with substance use disorders (SUDs), tips that family members and loved ones can also use.